rogiervandergeer/pydargs/README.md

   will be parsed into the first type that returns a valid result.
 Note that this means that `str | int` will _always_ result in a value of type `str`.
 - Any other type that can be instantiated from a string, such as `Path`.
+- Dataclasses that, in turn, contain fields of supported types.
+See [Nested Dataclasses](#nested-dataclasses).

 ## Metadata